What is GDPR?

 What does it mean for the gold and silver industry?

 Online gold and silver dealers need to put in place several initiatives in order to comply with the new regulations.
 Firstly, they need to map all the personal data relating to their customers held on their systems.
 This includes setting access levels and conducting a risk audit.
 The next step involves cleaning out all unnecessary data to avoid the risk of non-compliance.
+Here at Physical Gold, we’ve long been a meber and adhered to the Information Commissioner’s Office guidelines, so GDPR isn’t a huge adjustment.

 Dealers of precious metals will also need to invest in robust security systems to ensure that they are well protected against hackers or any possible breach.
 Lastly, they will need to put in place processes that clearly demarcate the data that needs to be stored as per customer approvals.
 Handling of data is likely to be a big challenge and simply implementing processes will not be enough.
 Staff need to be trained on how to handle data and maintain transparency with customers at all times.
 This could also include timely notification of any breach and disclosure to customers about their data held on file by the dealers.